choojun/choojun.github.io/wsl_hadoop_hive.md

 9115 ...
 8428 ...
 ~~~
+> You may have corrupted characters in file $HIVE_HOME/conf/hive-site.xml, which is inherited from its template (duplicated in Section M1), particularlly under the description of 'hive.txn.xlock.iow'.
+Just delete it if there is an error.
 > To stop Derby (replace 25410 with your process id):
 ~~~bash
 $ kill -9 25410